alexdimopoulos/PointCloudCity-Open3D-ML/README.md

 ### Semantic Segmentation

-For the task of semantic segmentation, we measure the performance of different methods using the mean intersection-over-union (mIoU) over all classes.
+For the task of semantic segmentation, we measure the performance of different methods using the mean intersection-over-union (mIoU) over each object class.
 The table shows the available models and datasets for the segmentation task and the respective scores.
 Each score links to the respective weight file.

 This table displays results using the model [KPCONV](https://arxiv.org/abs/1904.08889) and was run using PyTorch.